yaswant/lfric_core/documentation/testing.rst

 tests which should theoretically be isolated.
 This leads to nasty side-effects between tests.

-Also MPI tests, which need now and hope to implement soon, are not allowed in robust mode.
+Also MPI tests, which we need now and hope to implement soon, do not work in robust mode.

 There is also an odd behaviour where errors are reported, then you are told